Canon 1D vs Leica V-LUX Typ 114

 Studio photographers will appreciate that the Canon 1D (unlike the V-LUX Typ 114) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
+Both the 1D and the V-LUX Typ 114 have been discontinued, but can regularly be found used on eBay.
+The 1D was replaced by the Canon 1D Mark II, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Leica V-LUX Typ 114?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.